Solomon Luria: Biography

 Luria was born in the city of Poznań (Posen), in the Kingdom of Poland.
 His father, Yechiel Luria, was the rabbi of the Lithuanian city of Slutzk and the son of the eminent Talmudist Miriam Luria.
 The Luria family claims descent from Rashi.
 Luria studied in Lublin under Rabbi Shalom Shachna, and later in the Ostroh yeshiva under Kalonymus Haberkasten; he later married Lipka, daughter of Rabbi Kalonymus.
 Students in the yeshiva included Joshua Falk.
 The Maharshal served as Rabbi in Brisk and various Lithuanian communities for 15 years.

+Around 1550, he had several correspondences with Rabbi Moses Isserles (Rema).
+Rabbi Isserles represented the moderated use of philosophy in Jewish studies while Luria was more critical of this approach.
+He believed that Isserles contradicted the Geonim in his arguments.
+Despite debating Isserles' method, Luria was friendly in his replies.

 When Haberkasten assumed the position of rosh yeshiva in Brisk, Luria replaced him as the official rabbi of the city and region of Ostroh.
 Luria later succeeded Shalom Shachna as head of the Lublin Yeshiva, which attracted students from all over Europe.
 Due to various internal problems in the yeshiva, he opened his own yeshiva.
 The building, known as the "Maharshal's shul", remained intact until World War II.